Tuesday, June 9, 2026

 Historical Context

-The Scotch was a staple of 19th-century romantic chess, popularized by the Scotland-England correspondence match of 1824 (hence the name).
+The Scotch was a staple of 19th-century romantic chess, and it takes its name from the Scotland-England correspondence match of 1824-1828 (Wikipedia).
 It declined in the early 20th century as players preferred the Ruy Lopez's deeper strategic content.
-Kasparov's revival in his 1990 World Championship match against Karpov renewed elite interest.
-Since then, the Scotch has appeared regularly in super-GM practice, typically as a surprise weapon or when the player wants to avoid Berlin/Marshall theory in the Ruy Lopez.
+Kasparov's revival in his 1990 World Championship match against Karpov renewed elite interest (Wikipedia).
+Since then, the Scotch has appeared regularly in super-grandmaster practice, typically as a surprise weapon or when the player wants to avoid Berlin and Marshall theory in the Ruy Lopez.

 Common White Mistakes